wallarm/product-documentation/docs/ar/updating-migrating/native-node/helm-chart.md

 # Upgrading Wallarm Native Node with Helm Chart

-These instructions describe the steps to upgrade the [native node deployed using Helm chart](../../installation/native-node/helm-chart.md).
+These instructions describe the steps to upgrade the [Native Node deployed using Helm chart](../../installation/native-node/helm-chart.md).

 [View Helm chart releases](node-artifact-versions.md)

 ## Requirements

-The Kubernetes cluster for deploying the native node with the Helm chart must meet the following criteria:
+The Kubernetes cluster for deploying the Native Node with the Helm chart must meet the following criteria:

 * [Helm v3](https://helm.sh/) package manager installed.
 * Inbound access from your API gateway or CDN where your APIs are running.